amandastojanov/ACCD_GD_S19/Projects/Project_4.md

-# Project 4 Anim-instrument
+#Project 4: Pattern Weaver

-## Part A
+##Part A

-For project 4 we will be creating a musical instrument that can be played by pressing different keys.
-When you press a key your program should play a sound and trigger an animation.
-For the first part of this assignment, create between 5 - 26 different sketches that have their own distinct sound / animation combo.
-Make sure each animation is encapsulated inside of a function.
-Think about the relationship between sound and motion?
-What motions make sense with what sounds?
+For Project 3 we will be making a series of geometric patterns that move in relation to a song or piece of audio.
+For part A, you need to pick a piece of audio that you would like to work with.
+Bring your audio track to class on

-## Part B
+##Part B

-Now that you have all of your animations created, combine them all into one larger sketch so that you can play your instrument.
+With your audio track in mind, sketch 5 different distinct patterns that will be associated with different parts of the song.
+Think about how the patterns will change if they are laid over top of each other, rotated, scaled, or altered in color.
+You will most definitely need to use for or while loops for this project.
+Create one sketch for each pattern

-Examples:
+##Part C

-Patatap
+Now that you have all five sketches complete, your task is to combine them into one continuous sketch that plays along with the music.
+Think about how you can trigger your different patterns.
+Possible triggers might be volume (amplitude) or time cues.
+Your code will be significantly easier to manage if you roll your patterns into functions.

 * [Nicole](https://editor.p5js.org/nwang/sketches/BJ07dzc2X)